 The male hormone, testosterone, is converted into dihydrotestosterone, or DHT, by an enzyme in the body called 5-alpha reductase, according to the University of Maryland Medical Center, or UMMC.
-DHT is believed to be a key contributor in male baldness -- and may even promote prostate cancer, according to the Prostate Cancer Foundation.
-Some foods and vitamins may block the formation of DHT.
+The U.S. National Library of Medicine confirms that DHT plays a major role in male sexual development.

 Soy, a member of the pea family, has been a fixture in Asian diets for thousands of years, according to the National Center for Complementary and Alternative Medicine, or NCCAM.
-High-protein seeds from the soy plant contain estrogen-like compounds called isoflavones -- and according to Dr. Ray Sahelian, soy also contains a molecule that prohibits the formation of DHT.
+High-protein seeds from the soy plant contain estrogen-like compounds called isoflavones — and according to Dr. Ray Sahelian, soy also contains a molecule that prohibits the formation of DHT.

 Phytosterols, plant-derived sterols similar to human cholesterol, may reduce levels of DHT, according to the Linus Pauling Institute, or LPI.
 The diets of early humans contained many phytosterols; however, modern Western diets are said to be lacking in these beneficial sterols.
 The LPI reports that animal investigations suggest that a diet high in phytosterols may inhibit the enzyme, 5-alpha reductase and block the production of DHT.

 You can obtain phytosterols through many common food sources, including wheat germ, sesame oil, corn oil, canola oil, peanuts, almonds, macadamia nuts, Brussels sprouts, olive oil and rye bread.